gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 <br><br><br><br> <br><br><br><br> <br><br><br><br> <br><br><br><br>

 One issue is that the file jellyfish-macosx is not in your PATH.
-Or more accurately, jellyfish-macosx is in your home directory, which is not in your PATH.
+The jellyfish-macosx file is in your home directory, which is not in your PATH.
 Let's confirm this by using the which command again:

 ```
 which jellyfish-macosx
 ```

+If which doesn't produce any output, it means that it coudn't fine a file with that name in your PATH.

 To fix this situation, we could either move the jellyfish file into a directory in your PATH, or could add your home directory to your PATH.
 The first option would manifest as: